• Skip to primary navigation

 • Sign In

 There are so many great ways to make grain-free lasagna.
-Here’s one of my favorites from one of my cookbooks, The Healthy Coconut Flour Cookbook (page 149).
+Here's one of my favorites from my cookbook, The Healthy Coconut Flour Cookbook (page 149).

 There are a couple of techniques I use to make a gluten-free, grain-free lasagna: use vegetables as noodles, like zucchini or celeriac, bake all the ingredients minus the noodles and call it good, or use grain-free crépes or tortillas as noodles.